flowscripter/docs/design/domain-model-concepts.md

 At the core, all items are accessing using readable and writable streams, but with the usage of stream attributes (e.g. seekable), it is possible to expose efficient access if the underlying storage allows.

-Useful 3rd-party tools (e.g. ffmpeg) can be utilised via extension plugins which explicitly wrap specific functionality as operators.
+Useful 3rd-party tools (e.g. ffmpeg) can be utilised via component plugins which explicitly wrap specific functionality as operators.

 Logic can be performed: